Guardianship in Kuwait

 What is this right?

-Kuwait law distinguishes between physical custody (hadana) and legal guardianship (wilaya):
+Kuwait distinguishes between physical custody (hadana) and legal guardianship (wilaya) — the father holds guardianship even when the mother has custody:

-- The father is the natural legal guardian of his children.
-He makes decisions about education, medical treatment, travel, and financial matters.
+- The father is the natural legal guardian.
+He makes all major decisions about education, medical treatment, travel, and finances.

 - If the father dies or is incapacitated, guardianship passes to the paternal grandfather, then to a court-appointed guardian.

-- The mother can be appointed guardian by the court if no male relatives are available or if it is in the child's best interests.
+- The mother can be appointed guardian by the court if no male relatives are available or if it serves the child's best interests.

-- A guardian must act in the child's interest — the court can remove a guardian who mismanages the child's property or welfare.
+- A guardian must act in the child's interest — the court can remove a guardian who mismanages the child's welfare or property.

-- For adults who lack legal capacity (mental illness, disability), the court can appoint a guardian to manage their affairs.
+- For adults who lack legal capacity (mental illness, severe disability), the court appoints a guardian to manage their affairs.

 When does it apply?